 Before citing anyone as a referee you should seek their advice and permission.
 This is both a matter of courtesy and also to give your referee the permission to divulge information about you to third-parties seeking a reference.
 Please note that if your Personal Tutor or other nominated referee receives a reference request from, say, a potential employer, the nominated referee will be able to report only if they have previously received your explicit permission to produce a reference for that employer.

 In order that references can be as accurate and supportive as possible, please supply your referees with copies of your curriculum vitae (CV) and let them know why you are applying.
 If you believe that you have some quality or experience that is especially relevant to a particular application, please make a point of telling your referees.

 Internships exist in a wide variety of industries and settings.
 An internship may be paid, unpaid, or partially paid (in the form of a stipend).
 An internship can be used to determine if you have an interest in a particular career, create a network of contacts, and some may find permanent, paid employment with the organisations for which they worked.

-It is important to note that Tier 4 students are only entitled to work part time (up to 20 hours per week) until the course end date and may not accept full-time internships during the summer vacation.
+It is important to note that those on Student Visas are only entitled to work part time (up to 20 hours per week) until the course end date and may not accept full-time internships during the summer vacation.
 Guidance on working during your studies can be provided by the Immigration Service.